Values and Ethics Code of the Department of Justice

 - owning assets

 - offering legal services outside the federal public service;

 The above list is not exhaustive, but these are some of the more common examples of situations that could give rise to a real, apparent or potential conflict of interest.
 In such situations, if there is any doubt, it is recommended that the public servant discuss the matter with their manager and, if necessary, with another senior manager in their reporting structure.
 If doubt persists as to whether the activity or situation raises a conflict of interest, the public servant must consult the office responsible for values and ethics to obtain advice or a formal decision.

 Furthermore, if an outside individual or entity with whom the Department has past, present or potential official dealings offers a commission, reward, advantage or benefit of any kind to an employee or the Department, public servants are to consider whether any real, apparent or potential conflict of interest exists, and obtain the consent in writing of the Deputy Minister or his or her delegate prior to accepting any such offers.
-This provision is designed to ensure that this chapter, which is based on the Policy on Conflict of Interest and Post-Employment, is consistent with paragraph 121(1) (c) of the Criminal Code.
+This provision is designed to ensure that this chapter is consistent with paragraph 121(1) (c) of the Criminal Code.

 Public servants are required to evaluate their assets, taking into consideration the nature of their official duties and the characteristics of their assets.
 If there is any real, apparent or potential conflict of interest between the carrying out of their official duties and their assets, they are to report this matter to the Deputy Minister, via the office responsible for values and ethics, in a timely manner.